 Prepaid items consist of monies paid in advance for subscription and license renewals.
+Prepaid items are reported using the consumption method whereby prepaid items are recorded as expenditures/expenses when used.

 CAPITAL ASSETS

 Capital assets, which consist of buildings, machinery and equipment and furniture, fixtures and improvements, are reported in the government-wide financial statements.